sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 1. [Download](http://mobaxterm.mobatek.net/download.html) the newest version of MobaXterm
 2. Create a session
-3. Enter the address to frontend1 which is `frontend1.apocrita.hpc.qmul.ac.uk`
+3. Enter the address to Apocrita which is `login.hpc.qmul.ac.uk`
 4. You can also enter username and password to save them here
 5. Connect and enter your username and/or password when prompted

 If you would rather use PuTTY.

 1. [Download](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) PuTTY
-2. In the host name window enter the server address `frontend1.apocrita.hpc.qmul.ac.uk`
+2. In the host name window enter the server address `login.hpc.qmul.ac.uk`
 3. Enter the correct port number (22) and check on correct connection type (SSH)
-4. Now go to the data tab under connection and in auto-login username box enter your username (e.g.btw000)
+4. Now go to the data tab under connection and in auto-login username box enter your username (e.g. btw000)
-5. Go back to the session tab and in the saved sessions box enter a name for this log in (e.g. frontend1)
+5. Go back to the session tab and in the saved sessions box enter a name for this log in (e.g. apocrita)
 6. Save!
 7. Double click the session name and enter your password where prompted